hydropero/hydropero.github.io/_posts/2020-11-04-SafelyScriptingNASbackup.md

 <br>
 ## Final Notes
-This is fairly barebones, but perfect for our use case.
+This is a fairly minimalist solution, but perfect for our use case.
 A few things worth implementing in the future, and I may very well revise this post with down the line are: multiple dated full backups, additional error checking/error logging for completion failure, an well as automation of "task scheduler" tasks directly from PowerShell.